-The IRS just announced its annual update to the maximum 401K contribution limits, which is the max you can contribute to a 401K in a given calendar year.
-Sadly, the 2017 maximum 401K contribution limits are unchanged from last year’s maximum 401K contribution limits.
+The IRS just announced a 2018 maximum 401K contribution limit of $18,500, which is the max you can contribute to a 401K in a given calendar year.
+This is an increase over the 2017 maximum 401K contribution limits (where it was stuck in its 3rd year in a row at $18,000).

 The maximum 401K limit is set annually by the IRS and it applies to your personal employee contributions to both traditional 401K’s and Roth 401K’s (or a shared combination of the two types of accounts, if you have both).
 It is separate from the maximum employer 401K contribution (which has its own limit).
 If you have self-employment income, this maximum also applies for the “employee” contribution portion of Solo 401K’s.